faeya/traffic-sign-classification/README.md

 ---> In case there is an issue with the .ipnb file, I have uplaoded the code converted to .py separately in the 'Alternative .py Files' folder.

+---> The model file 'traffic_classifier.h5' is created by running the traffic_sign.py file.
+Execute the traffic_sign.py file on your local system to create this model from scratch if required.

 *Please download the files on your local device and make sure that the dataset's .csv files and image folders are present in the same directory as the .py / .ipynb file for correct code execution.*